orca-scan/orca-webhook-dotnet/README.md

 dotnet run
 ```

-This will now be running on port 3000.
+Your WebHook receiver will now be running on port 3000.

 You can emulate an Orca Scan WebHook using [cURL](https://dev.to/ibmdeveloper/what-is-curl-and-why-is-it-all-over-api-docs-9mh) by running the following: